 The progress will depend on adopting a unified technology approach.
 The companies that will continue to achieve the best results are those that actively invest in a comprehensive digital strategy.

-Identify and Understand the Specific Challenges You Have in the Supply Chain
+1. Identify and Understand the Specific Challenges You Have in your Operations

 Organizations should approach digitization as a way to resolve issues in the supply chain through reducing waste, maximizing efficiency, increasing quality, boosting speed and minimizing costs.
 According to SupplyChain247, “Companies that integrate digital technologies into their supply chain can quickly improve service levels while cutting costs up to 30%.”

-Every supply chain business will have different priorities, and it’s vital to get a deep understanding of your specific problems with the supply chain:
+Every supply chain participant will have different priorities, and it’s vital to get a deep understanding of your specific operational bottlenecks so you can better serve your customers:

-- Identify all the key stakeholders who have an interest in enhancing the supply chain.
-This will include your internal teams, external contractors, upstream and downstream partners, logistics providers and others.
+- Identify all the key stakeholders who have an interest in enhancing your operations.
+This will include your internal teams, external contractors, upstream and downstream partners, customers and others.

-- Create a common set of quantitative and qualitative questions that you can ask to identify specific supply chain problems, gather relevant data and drill down into the details
+- Create a common set of quantitative and qualitative questions that you can ask to identify specific operational bottlenecks, gather relevant data and drill down into the details

-- Conduct interviews with stakeholders to identify the specifics of supply chain issues
+- Conduct interviews with stakeholders to identify the specific issues

-- Analyze the responses to identify common supply chain issues and possible underlying root causes
+- Analyze the responses to identify common operational issues and possible underlying root causes

 - Understand what issues could be resolved through technology and digitization and which are better handled through other means, like contract renegotiation or relationship management

-Define Where You Want to Be with Supply Chain Transformation
+2. Define Where You Want to Be with Digital Transformation

-Understanding your current issues with the supply chain is a vital first step, but you’ll need to combine that with bigger-picture thinking and figure out your ideal future state.
-For example, do you want to move to a more customer-centric supply chain that focuses on the best outcome for downstream consumers?
-Could you focus on greater integration between systems to make it fast, easy and secure to transfer supply chain data?
-How can you drive up value in every part of the supply chain?
+Understanding current issues within your operations is a vital first step, but you’ll need to combine that with bigger-picture thinking and figure out your ideal future state.
+For example, do you want to move to a more customer-centric supply chain that focuses on the best outcome for your customer’s customers?
+Could you focus on greater integration between systems to make it fast, easy and secure to transfer operational data?
+How can you become more efficient in every part of your operations?

-- Read case studies and the latest thinking on supply chain transformation
+- Read case studies and the latest thinking on digital transformation

-- Understand if there are principles you can apply to digitizing your supply chain
+- Understand if there are principles you can apply to digitizing your logistics execution

 - Establish business appetite for moving towards truly revolutionary solutions